-- During the term of the showing lease, only the lessee and the lessee’s immediate family may show the horse.
+- During the term of the show lease, only the lessee and the lessee’s immediate family may show the horse.
 The lessee’s trainer may also show the horse during the term, but only in open events.

-- If a lessee qualifies the horse for and intends to exhibit the horse at an AQHA world show, a showing lease must be in effect and on file with AQHA at the time that the lessee enters the horse into the world show and exhibits the horse at the world show.
+- If a lessee qualifies the horse for and intends to exhibit the horse at an AQHA world show, a show lease must be in effect and on file with AQHA at the time that the lessee enters the horse into the world show and exhibits the horse at the world show.

 Great news for Rookie exhibitors: Horse ownership or leases are not required!